agentcontest/massim_2022/docs/scenario.md

 ### rotate

 Rotates the agent (and all attached things) 90 degrees in the given direction.
-For each attached thing, all _intermediate positions_ for the rotation have to be free as well.
-For any thing, the intermediate rotation positions are those, which have the same distance to the agent as the thing and are between the thing's current and target positions.
+For each attached thing, its _final position_ after the rotation has to be free.

 | No  | Parameter | Meaning                                                                                |
 |-----|-----------|----------------------------------------------------------------------------------------|